Strong coupling between a single-photon and a two-photon Fock state

+The device is coupled to the environment through two capacitors of different sizes (see Fig.~\ref{fig1}).
+One of these input-output ports is used as an input port to excite the device with one or two coherent weak tones, while the other port is used to detect signals.
+In order to reduce the output through the input port, the size of the output capacitor has been chosen to be larger ($\simeq 1.7$ times) than that of the input one.
+Notice that the loss rate associated to a capacitive port is proportional to the square of the corresponding capacitance.

-The standard quantum optics approach to describe open quantum systems no longer holds in the case of ultrastrong coupling.
+{\bf Input--output and generalized master equation}\\ The standard quantum optics approach to describe open quantum systems no longer holds in the case of ultrastrong coupling.
 To properly derive the time evolution of the system and the input--output relations, the interaction term between the system and the environment has to be expressed on the basis of the eigenstates of the system.
 Moreover, the field input--output relations include anharmonic operators.
 This problem can be circumvented by expressing the time evolution of the field operators in terms of the generalized master equation, rather than the nonlinear input--output relations (See Supplemeantary Information for details).